zunzuncito/violetear-docs/post/allocs.md

 go tool pprof http://0:8080/debug/pprof/heap
 ```

-After running the command you enter into an interactive mode, there I typed
+After running the command you enter into an interactive mode.
+There I typed
 `top` and got this output:

 {{< highlight html "linenos=inline,hl_lines=7 10" >}}